Guía de materiales para parques infantiles

 5. Decision Matrix: Which Material Fits Your Playground?

-Playground TypeBest Equipment MaterialBest Surface MaterialTypical BudgetMaintenance Level
+Tipo de parque infantilBest Equipment MaterialBest Surface MaterialTypical BudgetMaintenance Level

-School YardPainted Steel & HDPEPoured‑in‑Place Rubber$50/sqmLow
+School YardPainted Steel & HDPEPoured‑in‑Place Rubber$50/sqmBajo

 Neighborhood ParkCedar & HDPE PanelsEngineered Wood Fiber$80/sqmMedium

-Daycare CenterPlastic & Coated MetalRubber Tiles$60/sqmLow
+Daycare CenterPlastic & Coated MetalRubber Tiles$60/sqmBajo

-Inclusive ParkPowder‑coated SteelSynthetic Turf & Tiles$70/sqmLow
+Inclusive ParkPowder‑coated SteelSynthetic Turf & Tiles$70/sqmBajo

 SPIKE | A Guide to Playground Equipment Materials